Bobtastisch1/Twitch-Raid/README.md

 - oauth: The Access Token you obtained from the Twitch OAuth link.
 Save the changes made to the Init.txt file.

-If you wish you don't want to Raid somebody put his Twitch name **lower case** example Bobtastisch2 => bobtastisch2
+If you don't want to raid somebody, add their Twitch name in **lower case** example Bobtastisch2 => bobtastisch2

  Ban:
  - bobtastisch2
  - xqc

 That's it!
 You should now have TwitchRaid set up and ready to use.
-Refer to the accompanying readme file on GitHub for further instructions and details.

 Happy raiding on Twitch!